 And yeah, that’s true!
 Those tasks will take less time.
 But imagine how you’re going to feel when you get that tough project done – accomplished and ready to take on the world!
 So you can use that energy to push through the rest of those easy-peasy tasks you have to do.

 #2.
-Work from a different coffee-shop every week.
+Work from a different coffee shop every week.

-Coffee-shops and freelancers go together like peas and a pod.
-That’s why a great way to stop procrastinating and get to work is to try out a new coffee-shop or working space every week.
+Coffee shops and freelancers go together like peas and a pod.
+That’s why a great way to stop procrastinating and get to work is to try out a new coffee shop or working space every week.
 It’s kind of like rewarding yourself for going to work – you get to try out some new coffee, take some great Instagram pictures, and all the while, you’re getting your work done!

 #3.
 Get an accountability partner.

 Right, so next up, you’re going to use your “Phone-A-Friend” line.
-A great tip to getting stuff done and ending your procrastination problem is to get a friend to be your accountability partner (you can think of a cooler name, later).
+A great tip for getting stuff done and ending your procrastination problem is to get a friend to be your accountability partner (you can think of a cooler name, later).
 This is a person who’s going to be your go-to person when it comes to keeping yourself on track.

-For example, this guy or gal can text or call you in the middle of the day to check-up on you and see how you’re doing.
+For example, this guy or gal can text or call you in the middle of the day to check up on you and see how you’re doing.
 If you’ve been procrastinating, they can try to get you back on track.

 #4.
 Set up a phone-free zone.

 If you’re working from home, a great way to stop yourself from getting on your phone and checking Facebook is to set up a phone-free zone where you work.
-Your work space should be somewhere where no phone can come into.
+Your workspace should be somewhere where no phone can come into.
 That way, when you’re doing your freelance work, your phone will be all the way on the other side of your home.